derfenix/photocatalog/README.md

 names format applied by android's camera software (I guess all cams use this format, fix me if I'm wrong).

-There is not support for changing supported naming format without modifying  source code.
+There is no support for changing names format without modifying  source code at this time.

 ## Usage
 ### One-shot